2022 Texas Tech Red Raiders football team

 The 2022 Texas Tech Red Raiders football team represented Texas Tech University during the 2022 NCAA Division I FBS football season.
-The Red Raiders played their home games at Jones AT&T Stadium and Cody Campbell Field in Lubbock, Texas, and competed in the Big 12 Conference.
+The Red Raiders played their home games at Jones AT&T Stadium in Lubbock, Texas, and competed in the Big 12 Conference.
 They were led by first-year head coach Joey McGuire.

 The Red Raiders finished the regular season 7–5, 5–4 in Big 12 play, for the program's first winning conference record since 2009.
 Additionally, Texas Tech defeated Texas and Oklahoma in the same season for the first time in program history.
 The Red Raiders were invited to the Texas Bowl, defeating Ole Miss 42–25.
 Defensive lineman Tyree Wilson was named All-Big 12 First Team and defensive back Malik Dunlap was named All-Big 12 Second Team.

-Previous season

-The 2021 team finished the regular season with an overall record of 6–6 and a Big 12 record of 3–6, finishing in ninth place in the conference.
-The team was invited to the Liberty Bowl, playing against Mississippi State; this was the program's first bowl game since the 2017 Birmingham Bowl.
-The Red Raiders won the Liberty Bowl, 34–7, finishing the season with an overall record of 7–6 for the program's first winning season since 2015.

 Offseason

 Coaching changes

 Following a 24–25 loss to Kansas State in the eighth week of the 2021 season, head coach Matt Wells was fired on October 25.
 Offensive coordinator and quarterbacks coach Sonny Cumbie was named interim head coach for the rest of the 2021 season.
-On November 8, Joey McGuire was hired as the Red Raider’s new head coach, having previously been the associate head coach and outside linebackers coach for the Baylor Bears.
+On November 8, Joey McGuire was hired as the Red Raider's new head coach, having previously been the associate head coach and outside linebackers coach for the Baylor Bears.
 On November 24, McGuire announced that he would be retaining Cumbie as offensive coordinator and quarterbacks coach.
 However, Cumbie was hired as the head coach at Louisiana Tech University on November 30.
 Running backs coach DeAndre Smith, father of quarterback Donovan Smith, was retained by McGuire.
 On December 5, Virginia Tech announced that it had hired co-defensive coordinator Derek Jones.
 The following day it was announced that head defensive coordinator Keith Patterson had been hired as the head coach at Abilene Christian.
 DeAndre Smith was later hired as the New York Giants' running backs coach on February 11, 2022.